cdnjs/brand/README.md

 ## Guidelines

-Our brand is licensed under MIT but when used to represent us, we expect you to follow some basic guidelines:
+Our brand is licensed under [cc by-nc 4.0](https://github.com/cdnjs/brand/blob/master/LICENSE) but when used to represent us, we expect you to follow some basic guidelines:

 * To Be Determined.